This post may contain affiliate links, meaning we may earn a commission for recommending products in this post.

 If you’ve addressed all of the possible reasons for the hitting and biting and you are still struggling to make any improvements, talk to your pediatrician.

 There may be an underlying issue that needs the help of a professional.

 Hopefully, you’ve found these tips helpful and they help to curb your toddler’s biting and hitting behavior.

 With any change in routine or parenting technique, it may take some time for the effects of this approach to be seen.
-Try to be patient and use positive reinforcement when rewarding your toddler for appropriate behaviors like staying calm.
+Try to be patient and use positive reinforcement for appropriate behaviors like staying calm.